forestryio/forestry.io/hugo/content/blog/introducing-teams.md

 menu: []

 ---
-We are introducing changes to the way you manage collaborators on your sites.
+We are introducing changes to improve the way you manage collaborators on your sites.

 Our previous model had a few limitations that we wanted to address: